 Comps from the same sub-market as a pipeline deal can yield tremendous insight when gauging how a deal is priced according to current market conditions.
-For this reason, comps from other markets or asset classes won’t provide the same level of insight.
+For this reason, comps from other markets or asset classes may not add actionable context.
 After all, how could a 40-unit multifamily acquisition in Atlanta add clarity about a similar deal in Kansas City?

 What Data Should Be Included in Commercial Real Estate Comps?

 Commercial real estate comps are powerful tools, but only when they include data relevant to investment decisions.
 For maximum value during the screening process, real estate comparables should include: